bilalbro/vanilla-autocompleter/README.md

 And thus born `VanillaAutocompleter`.

 As I mentioned in the `index.js` file (in the `src` directory), development began on 28th Feb 2022 and ended on 31st Feb 2022.
-So, building the whole library took roughly about 4 days to complete.
-Isn't that amazing?
+So, building the whole library took roughly about 4 days to complete. _Isn't that amazing?_

+## Potential improvements

+At the time of this writing (of `README.md`), it has already been almost a year since I've developed this library, and in the meanwhile I can surely say that I've improved considerably as a library author.
+I feel that there is room for a lot of improvements throughout this codebase.

+For instance, I could add TypeScript typings to the library (i.e. an `index.d.ts` file) to allow for better intellisense for its consumers.
+Moreover, I could even improve the structure of the code at some places to make it a lot more sensible.
+As a quick example, currently, `index.js` normalizes the provided options itself and if one is not provided, calls on the default from another module and uses that instead.
+I feel that, ideally, this should be a concern of those individual modules.